Waterford landlord sentenced to 16 years for producing child pornography with teen from his building

 Richard Bruno, 47, of Waterford, pleaded guilty in May to one count of production of child pornography.
 He was sentenced by U.S. District Judge Jeffrey Alker Meyer in New Haven to 192 months of imprisonment, followed by 10 years of supervised release.

 According to prosecutors, police searched Bruno’s residence last May and seized a hard drive and computer.
 On the hard drive, they found 46 homemade videos depicting nine different females engaged in sexually explicit conduct.
 Most of the videos depicted Bruno in sex acts with the females, one of them was 17 years old at the time.

 Officials said Bruno was the teen’s landlord and when they met in November 2015, she told him she was 17.
 Bruno recorded himself and the minor victim having sex at his company’s warehouse.
 Officials said Bruno paid her in either marijuana or cash.

 Investigators found Bruno’s cellphone had messages from him to the victim, including “If you wanted to play around I get you some mon[ey].”
 “Or if you let me film you for a little whi[le].”

 “This defendant plied a vulnerable girl who lived in his building with marijuana and cash in exchange for sex,” said U.S. Attorney Diedre Daly.
 “He also filmed this reprehensible conduct, and will now be sentenced to a significant prison term.
 I thank the FBI, Connecticut State Police and New London Police Department for investigating this matter and protecting other girls from this predator.”

 Bruno will forfeit his company’s New London warehouse, a home he owns at 27 West Coit Street in New London, and a van owned by his company.

-Last month, in a separate federal civil case, the judge entered a prejudgment remedy in the amount of $250,000 in the victim’s favor.
+In a separate federal civil case, the judge entered a prejudgment remedy in the amount of $250,000 in the victim’s favor.